ElectricRCAircraftGuy/eRCaGuy_PathShortener/README.md

     path_shortener path/to/your/directory
     ```

-1. Zip it up and send it over!
+1. Zip up `path/to/your/directory_shortened` and send it over!
 You have now ensured that they have copies of good files instead of symlinks or broken symlinks, and that all paths are short enough and contain no illegal Windows characters.

 # More details